pluralsh/documentation/pages/02-getting-started/02-how-to-use/07-microservice.md

 ---
-title: Setting Up an Example Microservice
+title: Deploy the first microservice
 description: Deploying a basic microservice to a cluster managed by Plural
 ---